-04SPECIALIST INVESTMENT ADVISER
+SPECIALIST INVESTMENT ADVISER

 The Company has a long-standing relationship with Amber Infrastructure Limited ('Amber', the 'Investment Adviser').
-Amber has sourced and managed the Company's assets since IPO in 20061.
+Amber has sourced and managed the Company's assets since IPO in 2006.

-- Amber is a specialist international infrastructure investment manager and one of the largest independent teams in the sector with over 180 employees internationally - Amber adopts a full-service approach and is a leading investment originator, asset and fund manager with a strong track record - Amber has local presence with personnel and offices across the geographies in which the Company invests, responsible for sourcing new opportunities and managing the investments throughout the full lifecycle
+- Amber is a specialist international infrastructure investment manager and one of the largest independent teams in the sector with over 180 employees internationally - Amber adopts a full-service approach and is a leading investment originator, asset and fund manager with a strong track record - Local presence with personnel and offices across the geographies in which the Company invests, who are responsible for actively managing and optimising the portfolio throughout the full lifecycle, including pursuing investment and divestment opportunities - In August 2024, Amber announced it had reached formal completion on a strategic transaction with Boyd Watterson1 creating a leading global alternatives investment platform with \$35bn combined assets under management